 1

 So far, population-level research on the eﬀects of health information on post-diagnosis behaviour change is scarce and has been limited to high-income countries.
 The sole study on the eﬀects of recently diagnosed diabetes found positive behaviour changes shortly after diagnosis in a USA population.
 However, the eﬀects were mostly short lived and tended to dissipate over time, particularly considering weight loss (Slade, 2012).
 Slade created an "at risk" control group without diabetes that intended to be similar to the treatment group with diabetes, apart from not having received a diagnosis.
 He used information on diabetes biomarkers to estimate the propensity score of those without a diabetes diagnosis to be above a specific at risk threshold, so that everybody above a certain propensity score was used to form the control group.
 He then estimates dynamic population averaged as well as fixed eﬀects (FE) models for identification.
-While this allowed for the construction of a potentially better control group, the study was not able to account for the possibility of selection into treatment based on pre-treatment values of the dependent variables.
+While this allowed for the construction of a potentially better control group, the study was not able to account for the possibility of selection into treatment based on pre-treatment values of the lagged dependent variables.

 Another study investigated the eﬀect of a hypertension diagnosis on nutritional be-haviours in China using a quasi-experimental regression-discontinuity design and biomarker information on blood pressure (Zhao, Konishi, et al., 2013).
 It was assumed that people above the hypertension threshold were informed about that result while those just below the threshold were not.
 These two groups were then compared to isolate the particular ef-fect of the additional health information on food consumption.
 The results indicated that a diagnosis leads to reductions in fat consumption of the rich, at the consecutive wave 3–4 years later.
 However, an important caveat of the study is the assumption that everybody above the threshold was informed and everybody below the threshold did not receive this information.
 This is a strong assumption as it was unclear if the participants received just the actual blood pressure measurement information and had to interpret these data them-selves, or if they were made aware of their hypertension or also pre-hypertensive status (Zhao, Konishi, et al., 2013).
 Further, the results are only applicable to the population around the hypertension threshold, while eﬀects might be diﬀerent for people receiving this information and having very severe hypertension already.

 This study contributes in several ways to the existing literature.
-First, it provides information on the eﬀect of a diabetes diagnosis on health behaviours and employment in China, not only over the short term, but for a period covering the entire decade of the 2000s, allowing for a more long term investigation of the eﬀects.
-Second, it deals with the challenge of selection into diagnosis in two ways, accounting for both selection due to unobserved time-invariant and observed time-variant confounders using a FE approach.
-For example, specific characteristics such as motivation, could aﬀect the propensity to visit a doctor and receive a diagnosis as well as to engage in health behaviour changes
+First, it shows the impact of diabetes diagnosis on labour outcomes in China, not only over the short term, but for a period covering the entire decade of the 2000s, allowing for a more long term investigation of the eﬀects.
+This both confirms and extends earlier evidence for other settings and using different methods.
+Second, it provides information on the eﬀect of a diabetes diagnosis on health behaviours .
+Third, by considering the effects over time on both employment and health behaviour simultaneously, the results shed light on potential pathways through which the impact on employment may work.
+Fourth, The study provide a methodological innovation by using both MSM and FE estimation methods.
+This provides insights not only on the robustness of MSM results, but also on the validity of some of its assumptions

 2

-or to be employed, potentially leading to biased estimates if unaccounted for.
-Further, it also accounts for selection into diagnosis due to observed time-variant factors, such as pre-diagnosis changes in our outcomes of interest, using marginal structural models (MSMs).
-Again, if such predetermination existed results would be biased, preventing a causal interpretation.